wavefrontHQ/docs/pages/doc/integrations_pks.md

 ```
 ### No Metrics

-If you see  no metrics in the Wavefront dashboard, possible causes are:
+If you see  no metrics in the dashboards, possible causes are:
 - 401 unauthorized: check wavefront-access-token validity
 - Network connectivity to wavefront-api-server